thorstenMueller/Audio-to-Voice-Dataset/README.md

 ## Features

 - Transcribes speech to text using OpenAI's Whisper model.
-- Splits audio into sentences based on longer silent breaks.
+- Splits multiple audio files (in one directory) into sentences based on longer silent breaks.
 - Saves each sentence as a separate WAV file.
 - Generates a metadata CSV file mapping each sentence to its corresponding audio file.